-The data regarding comparative effectiveness of various PPIs for treating duodenal ulcer is good, with nine head-to-head trials.
+The data regarding comparative effectiveness of various PPIs for treating duodenal ulcer are good, with nine head-to-head trials.
 Omeprazole 20mg daily is typically the comparator drug.
 The evidence is good for omeprazole and lansoprazole having similar effectiveness in both endoscopic healing and symptom relief.
-The pooled risk difference for five trials of lansoprazole 30mg versus omeprazole 20mg once daily is -0.2 (95% CI, -3.0-2.6).
-This translates to a number needed to treat of -5, meaning that for every one patient receiving omeprazole, five additional patients need to receive lansoprazole to achieve healing at 4 weeks in one patient.
+The pooled risk difference for five trials of lansoprazole 30mg versus omeprazole 20mg once daily is -0.2 (95% CI, -3.0 to +2.6).
 The evidence for pantoprazole, rabeprazole and esomeprazole is less strong, because there are only single studies for each drug compared to another PPI (all compared to omeprazole).
 No study found significant differences in healing rate.
 Data from studies comparing PPIs to H2-RAs also indicate that there are no significant differences between the four PPIs studied (there are no studies of esomeprazole).